drduh/macOS-Security-and-Privacy-Guide/README.md

 Another important consideration about Web Browser security is Web Extensions.
 Web Extensions greatly increase the attack surface of the Web Browser.
 This is an issue that plagues Firefox and [Chrome](https://courses.csail.mit.edu/6.857/2016/files/24.pdf) alike.
 Luckily, Web Extensions can only access specific browser APIs that are being governed by their manifest.
 That means we can quickly audit their behavior and remove them if they request access to information they shouldn't (why would an Ad blocker require camera access?).
 In the interest of security, it is best to limit your use of Web Extensions.

-[Google Chrome](https://www.google.com/chrome/), [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/), [Safari](https://www.apple.com/safari/), and [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en) are covered in this guide.
+[Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/), [Google Chrome](https://www.google.com/chrome/), [Safari](https://www.apple.com/safari/), and [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en) are covered in this guide.
 Each Web Browser offers certain benefits and drawbacks regarding their security and privacy.
 It is best to make an informed choice and not necessarily commit to only one.

+#### Firefox

+[Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) is an excellent browser as well as being completely open source.
+Currently, Firefox is in a renaissance period.
+It replaces major parts of its infrastructure and code base under projects [Quantum](https://wiki.mozilla.org/Quantum) and [Photon](https://wiki.mozilla.org/Firefox/Photon/Updates).
+Part of the Quantum project is to replace C++ code with [Rust](https://www.rust-lang.org/en-US/).
+Rust is a systems programming language with a focus on security and thread safety.
+It is expected that Rust adoption will greatly improve the overall security posture of Firefox.

+Firefox offers a similar security model to Chrome: it has a [bug bounty program](https://www.mozilla.org/en-US/security/bug-bounty/), although it is not a lucrative as Chrome's.
+Firefox follows a six-week release cycle similar to Chrome.
+See discussion in issues [#2](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/2) and [#90](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/90) for more information about certain differences in Firefox and Chrome.

+Firefox supports user-supplied configuration files.
+See [drduh/config/user.js](https://github.com/drduh/config/blob/master/user.js), [pyllyukko/user.js](https://github.com/pyllyukko/user.js) and [ghacksuserjs/ghacks-user.js](https://github.com/ghacksuserjs/ghacks-user.js) for recommended preferences and hardening measures.
+Also see [NoScript](https://noscript.net/), an extension which allows whitelist-based, pre-emptive script blocking.

+Firefox is focused on user privacy.
+It supports [tracking protection](https://developer.mozilla.org/en-US/Firefox/Privacy/Tracking_Protection) in Private Browsing mode.
+The tracking protection can be enabled for the default account, although it may break the browsing experience on some websites.
+Another feature for added privacy unique to Firefox is [Containers](https://testpilot.firefox.com/experiments/containers), similar to Chrome profiles.

+Previous versions of Firefox used a [Web Extension SDK](https://developer.mozilla.org/en-US/Add-ons/Legacy_add_ons) that was quite invasive and offered immense freedom to developers.
+Sadly, that freedom also introduced a number of vulnerabilities in Firefox that greatly affected its users.
+You can find more information about vulnerabilities introduced by Firefox's legacy extensions in this [paper](https://www.exploit-db.com/docs/24541.pdf) (pdf).
+Currently, Firefox only supports Web Extensions through the [Web Extension Api](https://developer.mozilla.org/en-US/Add-ons/WebExtensions), which is very similar to Chrome's.

+Submission of Web Extensions in Firefox is free.
+Web Extensions in Firefox most of the time are open source, although certain Web Extensions are proprietary.

+**Note** Similar to Chrome and Safari, Firefox allows account sync across multiple devices.
+While stored login passwords are encrypted, Firefox does not require a password to reveal their plain text format.
+Firefox only displays as yes/no prompt.
+This is an important security issue.
+Keep that in mind if you sign in to your Firefox account from devices that do not belong to you and leave them unattended.
+The [issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1393493) has been raised among the Firefox community and hopefully will be resolved in the coming versions.

+See [drduh/config/firefox.user.js](https://github.com/drduh/config/blob/master/firefox.user.js) for additional Firefox configuration options to improve security and privacy.

 #### Chrome